71/dance/src/commands/README.md

 | Insert new line below and switch to insert | `newLine.below.insert` | `o` (normal) | `[".edit.newLine.below", { select: true }], [".modes.insert.before"]` |

 This command:
+- may be repeated with a given number of repetitions.
 - takes an argument `select` of type `boolean`.

 ## [`history`](./history.ts)